 We ask that doctor and dentist appointments are made OUT OF SCHOOL HOURS wherever possible.
 Driving lessons during the school day are not permitted under any circumstances.

 A detailed dress code is available if required, but we ask that students dress as though attending an important interview.
-Girls should dress modestly at all times and boys should wear a plain shirt, smart trousers and tie.
+Students should dress modestly at all times and ties must be worn with all shirts.